Code-Institute-Submissions/StephenPhilipOFlynn-project11/README.md

 Register
 Submission form
 -	On the register page we find a submission form, for users to use their name and email to sign up to the Chesspresso newsletter which tells the users about upcoming events and meet-ups.

+While this is a html/ css project and therefore not connected to a backend server, the form is validated in several ways:
+1. users cannot submit until a value is in all three fields;
+2. the form cannot be submitted unless an email containing an @ symbol is included;
+3. a button turns green on hover, and CSS animation appears on click, to notify the user was successfully clicked;
+4. a javascript 'Form Submitted!' message appears informing the user there details have been successfully considered.

 Pictures
 -	A further small set of four images suggests to users that this is also a relaxing place to sit and enjoy a drink or food, a reminder to the user that this is a coffee shop for everyone and not just chess fanatics.